benoitguigal/reactive-bird/README.md

-## Twitter-Spray
+## Reactive Bird

 ***
-Twitter-Spray is a scala library based on Spray and Akka for accessing the Twitter REST APIv1.1.
+Reactive Bird is a scala library based on Spray and Akka for accessing the Twitter REST APIv1.1.
 Support for OAuth.
 The streaming API will be added in the future.

 ### Features
 - Fully asynchronous (built on top of akka).
 API calls are wrapped in `scala.concurrent.Future`